teorth/estimates/README.md

 This gives more details as to what `Linarith` actually did:
 * First, it argued by contradiction, by taking the negation $x \geq 7z+2$ of the goal $x < 7z+2$ and added it to the hypotheses.
 * Then, it converted all the inequalities that were explicit or implicit in the hypotheses into a "linear programming" form in which the variables are on the left-hand side, and constants on the right-hand side.
 For instance, the assertion that `x` was a positive real became $1*x>0$, and the assertion $y < 3z$ became $1*y + -3*z < 1$.
-* Finally, it sought a linear combination of these inequalities that would lead to an absurd inequality, in this case $0 < 1$.
+* Finally, it used [exact linear programming](docs/linprog.md) to seek out a linear combination of these inequalities that would lead to an absurd inequality, in this case $0 < 1$.

 One can also inspect the final proof after solving the problem by using the `proof()` method, although in this case the proof is extremely simple:
 ```